-Words are not simply sounds caused by air passing through our larynx.
+Words are not simply sounds caused by our mouths shaping air passing through our larynx.
 Words have real power.
-God spoke the world into being by the power of His words (Hebrews 11:3), and we are in His image in part because of the power we have with words.
-Words do more than convey information.
-The power of our words can actually destroy one’s spirit, even stir up hatred and violence.
-They not only incite wounds but inflict them directly.
-Of all the creatures on this planet, only man has the ability to communicate through the spoken word.
-The power to use words is a very unique and powerful gift from God.
+God spoke the world into being by the power of His words (Hebrews 11:3).
+Humans are made in God’s image, and our words also have power.
+To be clear, human words do not have the power to manifest reality.
+But our words do more than convey information; they have an impact on people.
+The power of our words can burden one’s spirit, even stir up hatred and violence.
+Words can exacerbate wounds and inflict them directly.
+Alternately, words can build up and be life-giving (Proverbs 18:21; Ephesians 4:29; Romans 10:14–15).
+Of all the creatures on this planet, only humans have the ability to communicate through the spoken word.
+The power to use words is a unique and powerful gift from God.

-Though it is a gift, our words have the power to destroy and the power to build up (Proverbs 12:6).
-The writer of Proverb tells us: “The tongue has the power of life and death, and those who love it will eat its fruit” (Proverbs 18:21).
+Our words have the power to destroy and the power to build up (Proverbs 12:6).
+The writer of Proverbs tells us, “The tongue has the power of life and death, and those who love it will eat its fruit” (Proverbs 18:21).
 Are we using words to build up people or destroy them?
-Are they filled with hate or love, bitterness or blessing, complaining or compliments, lust or love, victory or defeat?
-Like tools they can be used to help us reach our goals or to send us spiraling into a deep depression.
+Are they being filled with hate or love, bitterness or blessing, complaining or compliments, lust or love, victory or defeat?
+Words are tools that can make life better, but any tool can be misused.

-Furthermore, our words not only have the power to bring us death or life in this world, but in the next as well.
-Jesus said: “But I tell you that men will have to give account on the day of judgment for every careless word they have spoken.
+Words are so important that we are going to give an account of what we say when we stand before the Lord Jesus Christ.
+Jesus said, “But I tell you that men will have to give account on the day of judgment for every careless word they have spoken.
 For by your words you will be acquitted, and by your words you will be condemned” (Matthew 12:36–37).
-Words are so important, that we are going to give an account of what we say when we stand before the Lord Jesus Christ.

-The apostle Paul wrote: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).
-In this passage, Paul is emphasizing the positive over against the negative.
-The Greek word translated “unwholesome” means “rotten” or “foul.”
-It originally referred to rotten fruit and vegetables.
-Being like Christ means we don't use foul, dirty language.
-For some reason, many people today think it is macho or liberating to use vulgar humor, dirty jokes, and foul language, but this kind of talk has no place in the life of a Christian.
-Paul continues: “ . . . but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
-This is reminiscent of his words to the Colossians: “Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone” (Colossians 4:6; see also Colossians 3:16).
+The apostle Paul wrote, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).
+The Greek word translated “unwholesome” means “rotten” or “foul” and originally referred to rotten fruit and vegetables.
+Vulgar humor, dirty jokes, and foul language have no place in the life of a Christian.
+Instead, our speech is to be characterized by “only what is helpful for building others up according to their needs, that it may benefit those who listen” (cf. Colossians 3:16; 4:6).
+Helpful, edifying, meeting needs, and beneficial—these are our descriptive goals for the words we use.

 There is a remarkable parallel between Ephesians 4:25, lying; Ephesians 4:28, stealing; and Ephesians 4:29, unwholesome talk.
-In each case Paul is urging us to be a blessing for those with whom we have daily contact.
-Paul is emphasizing that merely refraining from telling lies, stealing, or unwholesome speech is not enough.
-The truth is that Christianity is not a mere “don't” religion.
-As followers of Christ we should emulate the example of Jesus whose words were so filled with grace that the multitudes were amazed (Luke 4:22).
+In each case Paul is urging us to be a blessing to those with whom we have daily contact.
+Rather than lie, we are to speak truth; rather than steal, we are to do honest labor; rather than corrupt with our speech, we are to build up.
+Each sin needs to be replaced with something wholesome.
+As followers of Christ, we should emulate the example of Jesus, whose words were so filled with grace that the multitudes were amazed (Luke 4:22).

 Jesus reminds us that the words we speak are actually the overflow of our hearts (Matthew 12:34–35).
-When one becomes a Christian there is an expectancy that a change of speech follows because living for Christ makes a difference in one’s choice of words.
+When one becomes a Christian, there is an expectancy that a change of speech follows because living for Christ makes a difference in one’s choice of words.
 The sinner’s mouth is “full of cursing and bitterness” (Romans 3:14); but when we turn our lives over to Christ, we gladly confess that “Jesus is Lord” (Romans 10:9–10).
-As condemned sinners, our mouths are silenced before the throne of God (Romans 3:19), but as believers, our mouths are opened to praise and glorify God (Romans 15:6).
+The condemned sinner’s mouth is silenced before the throne of God (Romans 3:19), but the believer’s mouth is opened to praise and glorify God (Romans 15:6).

-Christians are those whose hearts have been changed by the power of God, a change which is reflected in our words.
-Remember, before we were saved, we lived in spiritual death (Ephesians 2:1–3).
+Christians are those whose hearts have been changed by the power of God, a change reflected in our words.
+Remember, before we were saved, we were spiritually dead (Ephesians 2:1–3).
 Paul describes those who are dead in sin: “Their throats are open graves” (Romans 3:13).
 Our words are full of blessing when the heart is full of blessing.
-So if we fill our hearts with the love of Christ, only truth and purity can come out of our mouths.
+So, if we fill our hearts with the love of Christ, only truth and purity can come out of our mouths.